 How to Save $1,000 by Christmas

-We’re only four months away from the thick of the holiday shopping season—and we want you to enjoy spending money at Christmas, not stress over it!
+We’re a little more than four months away from the thick of the holiday shopping season—and we want you to enjoy spending money at Christmas, not stress over it!
 The good news is, if you start saving now, you can have $1,000 ready to spend in December.

 1. Divide the money by the months.
-To hit $1,000 by December, you need to set aside $250 a month starting now.
+To hit $1,000 before Christmas in four months, you need to set aside $250 a month starting now.
 If you can’t find $250 this month, throw what you can toward savings.
 Then divide the amount you still need to save by the number of months you have left.

 2. Put Christmas in your budget.
-When you have a category in your budget that says “Christmas” and you assign $250 to it, you know not to spend it on other things.
-And, it’s a fun reminder to save ahead, even while budgeting for Halloween candy or Thanksgiving dinner.
+When you have a category in your budget that says “Christmas” and you assign $250 to it, you know not to spend that money on other things.
+And, it’s a fun reminder to save ahead, even while budgeting for cookout supplies and your summer wardrobe.

 4. Find extra money.
-Have a fall yard sale.
-Get paid to take surveys at home or bring home additional income from jobs like pet sitting or housesitting.
+Have a summer yard sale.
+Get paid to take surveys.
+Bring home additional income from jobs like pet-sitting or house-sitting.
 Those extra efforts speed up the progress you make toward your $250-a-month goal.
-Once you hit it, there’s only one thing left to do—enjoy a $1,000 shopping spree in December!
+Once you hit it, there’s only one thing left to do—enjoy a $1,000 all-expenses-paid-in-cash vacation!

 Saving for Christmas now means you won’t stress about it later.
 And creating an EveryDollar budget makes the process a whole lot easier.
-Create your budget in less than 10 minutes and you’ll end up enjoying the holidays instead of wondering how to pay for them!
+Create your plan with us in less than 10 minutes and you’ll end up enjoying the holidays instead of wondering how to pay for them!